Slackadays/Clipboard/README.md

 # Clipboard
 Cut, copy, and paste files wherever you want, all from the comfort of your terminal!
-This is the ultimate clipboard system for the command line.
+The ultimate clipboard system for the command line.

 Clipboard...
 - is **really tiny**.
-Clipboard rings in at mere tens of kilobytes for most platforms.
+Clipboard rings in at mere kilobytes for most platforms.
 - is **really simple**.
 Clipboard takes no time to learn because there's nothing to learn.
 - is **really discoverable**.
 I never found out about previous implementations of terminal clipboards because they were undiscoverable.
 - **just works everywhere**.
 Clipboard has zero platform-specific code.